bruderstein/unexpected-htmllike/README.md

 for information on the parameters.

 ### Return value
-`contains` returns an object, with the following properties
+`contains` returns a promise, which resolves with an object, with the following properties
 * `found` - (boolean) - true if a match was found
 * `bestMatch` - (object) - if `found` is false, `bestMatch` contains the best located match, and is the same result as the `diff` function.
 That is to say that `bestMatch` has the following properties: